 Myth 6: A CCTV Systems is All That I Need to Protect my Property

 An intruder alarm not only causes the burglar to panic and flee the scene, but it also gives your neighbours the signal that something is wrong.
-If the Garda are called as soon as the burglary begins then there is a much greater chance that the criminal is caught.
+If call the Gardai as soon as the burglary begins then, there is a much greater chance to caught the criminal.

 Hopefully by dispelling these six myths we have helped you find a better CCTV system than if you were to believe these common misconceptions.

-If you are interested in finding out more about CCTV Systems for your home, contact our experts today.
+If you are have interest in find out more about CCTV Systems for your home, contact our experts today.
 Our team will be happy to provide free advice and a no-obligation quote for your requirements.